 Treating Your Child’s Flu Symptoms at Home

-When your child gets the flu, it’s certainly no fun.
-And parents often worry about how to safely treat their child’s flu symptoms at home.
-It can be a bit overwhelming to figure out which medications are best, if he is staying hydrated enough and when his fever may be too high.
+When your child gets the flu, it's certainly no fun.
+And parents often worry about how to safely treat their child's flu symptoms at home.
+It can be a bit overwhelming to figure out which medications are best, if they are staying hydrated enough and when their fever may be too high.

 Is my child hydrated enough?

 Kids need to drink plenty of fluids when they are fighting the flu.
+This is the first line of defense if you're looking at natural treatments for the flu.
 Some experts say they may need as many as four to five cups of fluid each day; fluids can mean both drinks, like water and diluted apple juice, and certain foods, like gelatin, soup or popsicles.

 And if your child is refusing to eat or drink, you may have to get a little more creative.
-We suggest putting the fluid in a fun cup, letting him use a straw or maybe even letting him “drink” his juice in a bowl with a spoon.
+We suggest putting the fluid in a fun cup, letting them use a straw or maybe even letting them “drink” juice or slushies in a bowl with a spoon.

-It’s important to watch out for the signs of dehydration too.
+It’s important to watch out for dehydration symptoms too.
 Contact your pediatrician if your child:

 - Doesn’t play as much as usual.